asaboor-gh/ipyslides/README.md

 # Editable Demo
 See a [Demo Notebook at Kaggle](https://www.kaggle.com/massgh/ipyslides).
 You can edit it yourself.

-> For jupyterlab >= 3, do pip install sidecar for better presenting mode.

 # Content Types to Embed
 You can embed anything that you can include in Jupyter notebook like ipywidgets,HTML,PDF,Videos etc.,including jupyter notebook itself!